How to do Programmatic SEO?

 Automate it - use GenAI tools

 The magic with GenAI is amazing, plus you can use specific tools / platforms that enable programmatic page creation at scale.
-Options include:
+Options include WordPress + Custom Plugins; WebFlow; or custom scripts eg. Python or PHP to automate landing page generation.

 Ensure the automation process maintains high-quality standards—Google’s algorithms are very sharp enough to spot crappy landing pages.
 Also don’t do it at length upfront, sequence it, your crawl budget will allow you to index specific amounts of pages every week (this depends on the domain authority of your www).